The scope of this page is hearing aids for children aged birth to 18 years.

 As a member of an interprofessional care team, the SLP also plays a key role in counseling the child and/or family regarding communication needs and the effects of hearing loss on child development.
 Referrals for formal counseling by a mental health provider (e.g., school counselor, psychologist) may also be indicated.

 The Ida Institute offers tools specifically designed for counseling children and families (e.g., My Hearing Explained for Children).
 ASHA’s Patient Education Handouts—Audiology Information Series offers various handouts that may be helpful during child and family counseling activities.
 For more information on this topic, visit the ASHA Practice Portal pages on Counseling For Professional Service Delivery and Cultural Responsiveness.

-See the Assessment section of the following evidence maps for pertinent scientific evidence, expert opinion, and client/caregiver perspective: Hearing Loss (Newborn) Evidence Map, Hearing Loss (Early Childhood) Evidence Map, and Hearing Loss (School-Age) Evidence Map.
+See the Assessment section of the following evidence maps for pertinent scientific evidence, expert opinion, and client/caregiver perspective: Hearing Loss (Newborn) Evidence Map, Hearing Loss (Early Childhood) Evidence Map, Hearing Loss (School-Age) Evidence Map and Language and Communication of Deaf and Hard of Hearing (DHH) Individuals Evidence Map.
 For guidance and considerations on infection control practices during the assessment process, see the ASHA page on infection control resources for audiologists and speech-language pathologists.

 Prior to the hearing-aid-fitting process, comprehensive assessment(s) are completed.
 A comprehensive assessment will determine the type, degree, and configuration of the hearing loss.
 It will describe the child’s current developmental functioning in comparison to their expected milestones, communication needs, and possible aural (re)habilitation needs.
 Potential candidacy for amplification will be established, and baseline measures for future monitoring will be obtained.